Skip to main content

 What is the difference between a business loan broker and a direct lender?

 A direct lender originates and funds the loan itself.
 A broker submits your file to multiple lenders on your behalf.
-ClearValue Lending operates differently from both: your application routes to ONE matched lender — you get the access of a broker without your file circulating to many providers.
+ClearValue Lending operates differently from both: your application routes to the funding partners best matched to it — you get the access of a broker without your file circulating to many providers.

 How Direct Lenders Work

 A direct lender originates, underwrites, and funds the loan using its own capital.
 Banks, credit unions, SBA Preferred Lenders, and some online lenders are direct lenders.
 The advantages: a single point of contact, a defined credit box, and generally lower rates (since no intermediary takes a spread).
 The limitation: any single direct lender has a specific credit policy — if your profile falls outside that box (too young, too small, wrong industry, wrong geography), you get a decline rather than a referral to a lender that fits.
-The Federal Reserve's 2023 Small Business Credit Survey found that employer small businesses that applied to only one lender had significantly higher denial rates than those who applied to multiple — reflecting the credit-box mismatch problem.
+The Federal Reserve's 2023 Small Business Credit Survey found that approval rates vary widely by lender type — from 66% at large banks to 76% at small banks for otherwise-comparable applicant pools — a gap the credit-box mismatch problem helps explain.

 How Traditional Brokers Work

 A traditional business loan broker acts as an intermediary — they collect your application and financial documents and submit them to multiple lenders simultaneously in search of an approval.
 Brokers are compensated through origination fees paid by the lender, referral fees, or a spread between the rate the lender offers and the rate quoted to the borrower.
-The FTC's guidance on mortgage and loan brokers documents that borrowers should ask any intermediary how they are compensated — because fee structure affects whose interest the broker is actually serving.
+The FTC warns that legitimate lenders and brokers never guarantee approval before checking your credit, and federal law makes it illegal for a broker to promise a loan by phone and demand payment before delivering it — a useful check when vetting any broker's legitimacy.
 The challenge with traditional brokering: your file may go to many lenders at once, generating multiple credit inquiries and multiple lender relationships you didn't initiate.

 How ClearValue Lending Routes Borrowers

 ClearValue Lending is a funding platform — not a direct lender and not a traditional broker.
 You submit one application.
-Based on your business profile (revenue, time in business, industry, purpose, credit), your file routes to one matched lender — not circulated to a list.
-You interact with that lender directly through the process.
-The routing logic evaluates your profile against a structured lender network and identifies the single best fit — combining the access advantage of a broker (a wider market than any one bank) with a clean, single-lender experience.
+Based on your business profile (revenue, time in business, industry, purpose, credit), your file routes to the funding partners best matched to it — a curated set, not circulated to a broad list.
+You interact directly with the funding partner whose offer you accept.
+The routing logic evaluates your profile against a structured lender network and identifies the best-fit partners — combining the access advantage of a broker (a wider market than any one bank) with a curated, transparent process.
 The SBA maintains a network of Preferred Lenders (PLPs) who are pre-approved to close SBA loans without additional SBA review — ClearValue Lending's network includes SBA PLPs for borrowers who qualify for the SBA pathway.

 When working with any loan intermediary, ask directly: 'How are you compensated, and by whom?'
 Intermediaries compensated purely on volume have a structural incentive to place you with the highest-fee product rather than the best-fit product.
 Understand the compensation structure before authorizing credit pulls or signing any fee agreements.